 As a side note: while these snaps do function, his shirt slips on and off without undoing them.

 I cut the normal neck ribbing and then cut it in half.
 Then I sewed it on the front and back of the neckline.
 As a last step, I add the snaps (or the buttons).
-This is my last snap project for a while.
-Seriously, I am just BAD with snaps.

 And for a refreshing change of pace, he loves it.